sensepost/jash.sh/README.md

 #!/bin/sh
 $1 JASH 2>&1 | grep -o JASH | uniq
 ```
 Ian hacked the rules to come up with his "fileless" polyglot.
-Run in anything that reflects the first parameter in either stdout or stderr.
+Pass in any executable that reflects the first parameter in either stdout or stderr.